Tammi Reiss: After college and the WNBA

 Frustrated at the lack of a women's professional basketball league in the United States, Reiss returned to her college as an assistant coach.
 After two years, however, the WNBA had formed and on April 28, 1997, Reiss was drafted with the 5th overall pick by the Utah Starzz.

 Reiss had been scouted by the Starzz after she received a telephone call from WNBA president Val Ackerman, who invited her to attend a veteran tryout camp where WNBA teams would observe prospect players.
 The Starzz were impressed by her play.

 Reiss' debut WNBA game was played on June 21, 1997 in a 61–73 loss to the Sacramento Monarchs where she recorded 16 points, 7 rebounds and 2 assists (also having the most playing time of all of the players from both teams with 38 minutes and 56 seconds).
 She would sustain a sprained ankle injury on July 6, 1998, and although she recovered quickly, would get reinjured on July 11 and miss 5 games.
 The following year, she was waived by the Starzz on June 9, 1999 as part of the final roster cuts before the 1999 season.

 Reiss played 50 games in her WNBA career, all 50 of them for the Starzz and had career averages of 7.2 points, 2.7 assists and 2.3 rebounds per game.
 Her final WNBA game was played on August 17, 1998 (only 14 months after her debut game) in a 64–75 loss to the Phoenix Mercury recording 1 point and 1 rebound in 15 minutes of playing time.

 Coaching career

 Reiss became assistant coach of the Starzz in 2001 and remained with the team through 2003 (staying with the team when it relocated to San Antonio, Texas as the San Antonio Silver Stars).

 In 2002, Reiss was selected to the ACC's 50th anniversary women's basketball team.

 In 2011, Reiss joined San Diego State as assistant coach of the Lady Aztecs basketball team.
 She helped direct the team to a sweep of the Mountain West regular season and championship, as well as a spot in the NCAA championship tournament.

 In 2013, Reiss joined the Cal State-Fullerton as one of their women's basketball team's assistant coaches.

 In 2015, Reiss joined the Syracuse staff as one of their women's basketball assistant coaches.

 On April 18, 2019, she was named the 9th head coach in Rhode Island women's basketball history.

+Reiss was named as the head coach of Florida on March 23, 2026.